StevenClontz/DMSGSL-CodeOfLaws/README.md

 Each Spring Semester, elections of the President and Vice President should be held amongst all DMS graduate students, according to the following rules:

-* Any DMS graduate student in good standing who will be enrolled Fall through Summer of the academic year they wish to run is allowed to nominate themselves for President/Vice President.
+* All DMS graduate students in good standing who will be enrolled Fall through Summer of the academic year they wish to run are allowed to nominate themselves for President/Vice President.
 * Once a final list of nominees is determined, all DMS graduate students may vote their approval for up to two candidates amongst all nominees.
 * The candidate receiving the most votes of approval becomes President, and the canddiate receiving the second most votes of approval becomes Vice President.